Jinqing Caroline Cai

 Jinqing Cai is the President of Kering Greater China.
 Before that, she was President of Christie's China.
-She held Christie's first auction in China where Christie's earned USD $25 million.
+She held Christie's first auction in China where Christie's earned US$25 million.
 Before she was appointed as the senior vice president and managing director of Christie's China, she worked for the Brunswick Group, the New Alliance Consulting International, and the k1 Ventures.

 Early life and education

 Born and raised in Beijing, China, Cai studied at Beijing University before she pursued overseas education.
 She studied Chemistry at Beijing University from 1986 to 1989, and transferred to Wellesley College on 1989.
 She received bachelor's degrees in Arts, Chemistry, and Economics.
 Then, she continued her education at Princeton University from 1991 to 1993 and received master's degrees in Public Affairs, Economics, and Public Policy.

 Early career

 In 1997, Cai moved to Hong Kong and worked at a venture capital firm investing in media, entertainment and online business.
 She then returned to her hometown Beijing in 2002 and started her own public relations company called New Alliance.
 New Alliance worked closely on public relations among government, corporate and media organizations.
 Cai, along with New Alliance, managed the first annual Davos-like Boao Forum for Asia.
 In 2005, Cai joined Brunswick, a global public relations firm as a partner and specialized in financial communications and executive strategies.
 Some cases she worked on are CNOOC's Unocal buyout attempt and Geely's complete acquisition of Volvo.